Rushabhshroff/technical-product-training/README.md

 ### Start Product Search
 ```
-npm run amazonproductsearch -- --arguments
+npm run amazonproductsearch -- arguments
 ```

 Following  Arguments are supported
 ```
---remote // To run on Browserstack
+remote // To run on Browserstack
---parallel // To run tests in parallel
+parallel // To run tests in parallel
 ```

 ## BrowserStack Inception